 STAT!
 Salutes Our Mission Heroes

-Each January – National Human Trafficking Awareness Month, STAT! honors people, businesses, and organizations that are taking a stand against modern-day slavery.
+Each year, STAT! honors people, businesses, and organizations that are taking a stand against modern-day slavery.
 These are community members who are not employed in the field but, rather, have a personal dedication to supporting victims, raising awareness and advocating on behalf of victims.
 Some of our past honorees have included:

 - Truckers Against Trafficking

-- Jaimee Johnson- a survivor who started the non-profit Sister of the Streets
+- Jaimee Johnson- a survivor who started the non-profit Sister of the Street

 - Several local reporters who have done an exceptional job reporting on human trafficking